AndrewArzola/OlAgs/README.md

 # README

-This is the Ol' Ags Web App developed by OlAgsHistory Team for CSCE 431.
+This is an internal app for the Old Army Gentleman's Club.
+The app's purpose is to track the lineage, member, events, attendances, and dues of the clubs.
+It's written in ruby using the ruby on rails framework.
+Developed by OlAgsHistory Team for CSCE 431.

   ## Requirements ##